johngrahamreynolds/VUMC-Project/README.md

 This land map contains 4 vertically and/or hortizontally connected oil reservoirs.

+A trivial example Land3.txt:

+3 3
+d d d
+d d d
+d d d

+This land map contains 0 vertically and/or hortizontally connected oil reservoirs.

+And finally, a very trivial exmaple Land4.txt:

+0 0

+This land map contains 0 vertically and/or hortizontally connected oil reservoirs.

 ## Important: Limitations and Drawbacks of the Program

 Most importantly, the program assumes a very clean file input process.
 The .txt files must be correctly input into the program when prompted without typo.
 They must be located in the appropriate folder (same folder as the program) to be processed correctly.
 The program also assumes that the individual .txt files are formatted correctly: first line contains two space separated integers M and N, representing the M x N grid of 'd' and 'P' space separated point values on the remaining lines of the program.
 In other words, this program assumes the utmost accuracy in the land map file format and user's ability to correctly type the name of the .txt file in when asked.

 ## Complexity Analysis of the Program's Searching Algorithm

 The working body of the program, used to search for all vertically and/or hortizontally connected oil reservoirs, is an appropriately named function `drillForOil( ... )`.
-The `drillForOil( ... )` function `bfs( ... )`.
-The `bfs( ... )` function is a Breadth-first Search algorithm which uses a queue to algorithmically count and drill all vertically and/or hortizontally connected 'P' sections of the M x N map that is taken as input.
+The `drillForOil( ... )` function accepts a matrix of land map coordinates read in from the map's .txt file.
+It subsequently loops through each location `bfs( ... )`.
+The `bfs( ... )` function is a Breadth-first Search algorithm which uses a queue to algorithmically count and drill all vertically and/or hortizontally connected 'P' sections of the M x N map, beginning with the 'P' coordinate which triggered its